pdeschen/wuff-wiki/Localize-RCP-app.md

 The example code for this page: [tutorialExamples/RcpApp-7](../tree/master/tutorialExamples/RcpApp-7).

-Now we are done with RCP tutorial.
-Other tutorials are available [here](Tutorials).
+We are done with building RCP app.
+Now we can go back to [wiki home page](Home) and learn something else.